 The sludge produced by the biological sections will be removed by means of piston pump towards a filter press and after treatment; it will have a dry value of about 25%.
-The effluent of the filter press will be recycled back to the biological oxidation tank, while the dehydrated sludge would be used as fertilizer in agriculture or destined to disposal.
+The effluent of the filter press will be recycled back to the biological oxidation tank, while the dehydrated sludge would be used as fertilizer in agriculture or destined to disposal or sale to Cement industries.